-BMT, also called bone marrow transplant, replaces unhealthy blood-forming cells with healthy ones.
+BMT, also called bone marrow transplant, is a treatment for ALD.
+It replaces unhealthy blood-forming cells with healthy ones.
 The new cells have the right proteins so the body can break down fat.
-Transplant prevents more damage to the myelin, but it can't fix any damage that has already happened.
+Transplant prevents more damage to the brain, spinal cord and nervous system.
+But it can't fix any damage that has already happened.

-The type of BMT that treats GLD is called an allogeneic transplant.
-It uses healthy, bloodforming cells donated by someone else to replace the unhealthy ones.
+The type of BMT that treats ALD is called an allogeneic transplant.
+It uses healthy, blood-forming cells donated by someone else to replace the unhealthy ones.
 The healthy cells can come from a family member, an unrelated donor, or umbilical cord blood.